wnstn/winstonhearn.com/_posts/2015-07-08-published-on-racked.markdown

 [A Memo Regarding New Strategies for Dealing With Olds](http://www.racked.com/2015/7/8/8911809/teen-fleek-bae-please-stop-olds-please)

-I channeled all of my love for The New Yorker's _Shouts and Murmurs_ and also probably [Mallory Ortbert](http://the-toast.net/author/mallory-ortberg/) into a silly little piece that Racked published.
+I channeled all of my love for _The New Yorker's_ &ldquo;Shouts and Murmurs&rdquo; and also probably [Mallory Ortberg](http://the-toast.net/author/mallory-ortberg/) into a silly little piece that Racked published.
 We'll see how long it takes me to write again!